Is there an art to leaving?

 Do I think there is an art to leaving?
 Yes, I think there is.
 I think the art of leaving is in choosing carefully the memories with a joyful connection to the past, that allows freedom to live right now.
 Those good, warm and cosy memories that do not chain you to the past nor the desire to recreate it, but are the seeds of creativity that move you forward.

-Why not read this poem written after a walk one misty morning for your 5 mins in nature goodness!?
+Check out this poem written inspired after a walk one misty morning

 Here is a pin to post this article to Pinterest.